shayna-wallace/shayna-wallace.github.io/index.md

 ## Code Review

 During my Computer Science Capstone, I was given the opportunity to enhance three artifacts from previous courses.
-The artifacts I chose was a set of JUnit tests for mobile applications, a SQLInjection Program, and a sequence and class diagram of a college system software.
-Below is the link of my code review of these three artifacts.
+The artifacts I chose were a set of JUnit tests for mobile applications, an SQLInjection Program, and a sequence and class diagram of a college system software.
+Below is the link to my code review of these three artifacts.

-Clink link to see my code review video on YouTube.
+Click the link to see my code review video on YouTube.
 [Shayna's Code Review](https://youtu.be/U7dwPkSu3gM/)

 # Enhanced Artifacts and Narratives